Projects

 Located on a beautiful beach north of Limon on the Caribbean coast, our Costa Rican Sea Turtle Project focuses on threatened and endangered Leatherback and Green Turtle conservation.
 Both of these species populations are dwindling and are under threat due to entanglement in fishing gear, consumption and illegal trade of eggs and meat, habitat loss due to coastal development, plastic and other marine debris, ocean pollution, global warming, and turtle shell trade.

-Students will be working alongside wildlife biologists and be participating in educational talks concerning ocean health and the role turtles play as keynote species.
+Students will be working alongside a wildlife biologist and be participating in educational talks concerning ocean health and the role turtles play as keynote species.

 Measuring a sample of leatherback babies before they are released